lPrimemaster/FastECS/README.md

 # FastECS
-A simplistic C++ Entity Component System for general purpose (with GC!)
+A header only simplistic C++ Entity Component System for general purpose (with GC!)